-These honey harvesting methods have been practiced for centuries in some other regions of the world.
 The evident damage currently being done to the rural environment by reckless un-informed honey hunting means that unless behaviours start to change, the bee populations in some areas may not be able to recover.
-Insufficient up-to-date information on bee populations is available to assess which regions or islands are under most stress and hence people are asked to help with a simple survey of bee populations.

 Instead of destroying bee colonies, honey gathering allows bee populations to be maintained and even increased.
 Bee colonies which are now being ‘cultivated’ increases the total number of bees in the local area, and crops in the local area increase their yields due to improved pollination rates.
 Importantly the honey gatherers are also then able to harvest more honey than acting as honey hunters.
 Honey gathering would have a long term sustainable future which contributes to their local community, whereas honey hunting is just killing off the increasingly rare resource on which it depends and is damaging the local community.